saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/getConfiguredCarrierService.md

 *   If the `carrierPartyId` is "FEDEX," the `shipmentMethodTypeId` is "GROUND," and the `requestType` is "RATE_REQUEST," the function might:
     *   Find a `ShipmentRequest` record with `serviceName` = "fedexRateRequest" and return "fedexRateRequest."
-    *   If no such record exists, it might fall back to the `shipment.properties` file and retrieve the value of the property `shipment.RATE_REQUEST.service.name`, which could be "genericRateRequest" or another default service.

-In summary, the `getConfiguredCarrierService` function acts as a crucial configuration lookup mechanism, enabling the `getShipmentMethods` function to dynamically determine the appropriate service for interacting with carrier APIs based on the specific shipment context.
-This promotes flexibility and adaptability when integrating with multiple carriers and handling various shipment method types.